Skip to main content

 In order to revoke consent to a Cortex XSOAR Microsoft application, refer to the Microsoft documentation.

-In order to use the Cortex XSOAR Azure application, you need to fill in your subscription ID and resource group name, which you can find in the Azure Portal.
+To use the Cortex XSOAR/XSIAM Azure application, provide your Subscription ID and Resource Group Name, which can be found in the Azure Portal.

 1. Log in to the Azure Portal Home Page using your Azure credentials.